Inese Lībiņa-Egnere: Political activities

 In 2011 Lībiņa-Egnere joined Zatlers` Reform Party.
 As a party list candidate for the 11th Parliamentary elections, she was elected from the Courland region.
 She became a member of the Legal Affairs Committee and the European Affairs Committee.
 Since 20 October 2011 has been the Deputy Chairperson of the Legal Affairs Committee.
 On 14 June 2012 she was elected the Deputy Speaker of the Saeima.

 In May 2014, together with a group of deputies and ministers from the Reform Party, Lībiņa-Egnere joined the political party Unity, from which she was elected in the 12th Saeima.
 Currently is the Deputy Speaker of the Saeima, Chairperson of the National Security Committee, the Deputy Chairperson of the Legal Affairs Committee, and the Chairperson of Judicial Policy Subcommittee of the Legal Affairs Committee.

 In addition to her role in parliament, Lībiņa-Egnere has been serving as the head of the Latvian delegation to the Parliamentary Assembly of the Council of Europe.
 As member of the Assembly, she currently is the chairwoman of the Sub-Committee on Human Rights.
 She also serves as a member of the Committee on Legal Affairs and Human Rights; the Committee on the Honouring of Obligations and Commitments by Member States of the Council of Europe (Monitoring Committee); the Committee on the Election of Judges to the European Court of Human Rights; the Sub-Committee on the implementation of judgments of the European Court of Human Rights.
 In this capacity, she has been the Assembly’s co-rapporteur on the situation in Moldova since 2021.

+She participated in the 2022 Latvian parliamentary election as part of the New Unity alliance and was elected, and has served as the Minister of Justice in the Second Kariņš cabinet since 14 December 2022.